flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 the effort to extend a system, how it enables reuse - which also reduces effort.
 But for some reason, reducing effort is a bad thing when it helps beginners?

-Take this adorable video of a father playing _Everything Counts_ by Depeche Mode with his young children:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BxQSEvHdyjQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Notice the colored stickers designating notes on the xylophone and keyboard.
-Is this the kind of instrument adaptation that we should put down because it's reducing effort?

-Should pilots forego flight simulators and only learn to fly with actual planes?
-The rant against beginner-friendliness defies logic, but it's there anyway, which makes me conclude that its only purpose is to heap scorn on the notion of accommodating beginners and on the idea that beginners might need accommodation.

-What really gets me is this bit:

-> Coltrane couldn't build a web site in a day.
-I don't know why this
-> has become so important to us.
-It's really like a stupid thing to be
-> important, especially to an entire industry.

-Why is this stupid?
-Isn't it a sign of progress that difficult tasks have gotten easier over time?
-Isn't that something to strive for?
-Maybe I'm missing something.
-Maybe it truly is stupid to want to figure out how to help people build a web site in a day.
-It's definitely possible that I'm grossly misinterpreting this talk.
-I mean this sincerely: someone please explain to me why it's a bad idea to consider the beginner experience when you're building tools.
-Perhaps I am taking this personally because I have friends and family who have literally transformed their lives by learning Rails and Django, tools that prioritize beginner friendliness and being able to do stupid things like "build a web site in a day."

 The talk raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
 This is funny